 The University of South Carolina has outstanding faculty in teaching and research in each of its colleges and schools throughout the USC system.
 In addition to internal faculty awards, our faculty are consistently recognized by national awards, honors and fellowships.

-Our exceptional students are given the opportunity to take advantage of the Office of Fellowships and Scholar Programs.
+Our exceptional students are given the opportunity to take advantage of the National Fellowships and Scholar Programs.
 This office facilitates the pursuit of nationally prestigious scholarships by university students.
 The Office of Fellowships & Scholar Programs is the home base for Carolina, Stamps Carolina, McNair, Hamilton and Horseshoe Scholars.

 USC hosts the oldest Phi Beta Kappa chapter in the state.
 It recognizes outstanding student academic achievement in the liberal arts and sciences.